projectsveltos/sveltos/docs/features/dryrun.md

   ...
 ```

-Once the dry run workflow is complete, you'll receive a detailed list of all the potential changes that would have been made to each matching cluster.
-This allows you to carefully inspect and validate these changes before deploying the new ClusterProfile configuration.
+Once the dry run workflow is complete, you'll receive a detailed list of all the potential changes that would have been made to the matching cluster.
+This allows us to carefully inspect and validate the changes before deploying the new ClusterProfile configuration.

-If you're interested in viewing this change list, you can check out the generated Custom Resource Definition (CRD) called ClusterReport.
-But let's be real, it's much simpler to just use the sveltosctl CLI command, like this:
+If you are interested in viewing the change list, you can check out the generated Custom Resource Definition (CRD) with the name ClusterReport.

+Below is a snippet from the sveltosctl utility.

 ```
-./bin/sveltosctl show dryrun
+$ sveltosctl show dryrun

 +-------------------------------------+--------------------------+-----------+----------------+-----------+--------------------------------+------------------+
 |               CLUSTER               |      RESOURCE TYPE       | NAMESPACE |      NAME      |  ACTION   |            MESSAGE             | CLUSTER PROFILE  |